nullsix/tinder/README.md

 > cd tinder
 > bundle install

-Create a Postgres user/role
+Create a Postgres user/role for your username
-> psql -U postgres
-> CREATE ROLE tinder CREATEDB LOGIN ENCRYPTED PASSWORD 'tinder1';
-> \q

-Or you can use the following tool and set the username to 'tinder' and the password to 'tinder1':
-> createuser -P
+> createuser

 Then create the database and load the schema:
 > rake db:create